mauritssilvis/challenges/java/maven_basic_project/README.md

 </build>
 ```

-### Maven compiler plugin: `Target option 5 is no longer supported.
-Use 7 or later.` / `Target option 6 is no longer supported.
-Use 7 or later.`
+#### 2.3 Target option 5 is no longer supported.
+Use 7 or later. / Target option 6 is no longer supported.
+Use 7 or later.

 The Maven compiler plugin may halt with either of the errors